seanpm2001/Learn/List/README.md

 > Changes

-- [x] Updated the lists section (all links were broken, I fixed hem)
+- [x] Updated the lists section (all links were broken, I fixed them)
 - [x] Updated the timestamp into the file info section
 - [x] Added dropdowns to all sections, including the lead section
 - [x] Added the file history section